mattmccreesh/log4j-shell-poc/README.md

 Once it is running, you can access it on localhost:8080

 If you would like to further develop the project you can use Intellij IDE which we used to develop the project.
 We have also included a `.idea` folder where we have configuration files which make the job a bit easier.
 You can probably also use other IDE's too.

+Developing it.
+Code is in vulnerable-application/src/main/java/com/example/log4shell.
+You can modify java files here. vulnerable-application/src/main/webapp/index.jsp is also of interest and can be changed to alter the main page html It is a Maven project.
+You can build it with Eclipse following instructions here https://crunchify.com/how-to-create-a-war-file-from-eclipse-using-maven-plugin-apache-maven-war-plugin-usage/
+The main output is a WAR file in log4j-shell-poc\vulnerable-application\target folder.
+Copy that to log4j-shell-poc\target to run your compiled code.
+Once that is there, run the docker build and docker run commands above

+Another tip: run "nohup docker run --network host log4j-shell-poc &" to survive the shell's life and user's login life

 <br>